 In the 16th century, it was given as a “blood builder” to people who were pale and run down.
 At the time, doctors and patients may not have known why it was so efficacious, but health experts now know that the high iron content in raw beets can be helpful for people who suffer from anaemia and fatigue.

 Exercise & Stamina

 Increased Sex Drive

 Since Roman times, beets have been viewed as an aphrodisiac.
-It contains high amounts of boron, which is directly related to the production of human sex hormones.
+They contain high amounts of boron, which helps to increase the half-life, bioavailability and efficient use of sex hormones.